James J. Brudney

 Professor of Law

 BioJames Brudney joined the Fordham faculty after nineteen years at The Ohio State University Moritz College of Law, where he was Newton D. Baker-Baker & Hostetler Chair in Law.
 Following graduation from law school, Professor Brudney clerked for the Honorable Gerhard A. Gesell of the U.S. District Court in Washington, D.C. and then for Justice Harry A Blackmun of the United States Supreme Court.
 He was associated for four years with the firm of Bredhoff and Kaiser in Washington, representing individuals and unions in constitutional and statutory matters.

 Professor Brudney served for six years as Chief Counsel and Staff Director of the U.S. Senate Subcommittee on Labor.
 He has been Adjunct Professor of Law at the Georgetown Law Center and Visiting Professor of Law at Harvard Law School.
-At Fordham, Professor Brudney teaches Labor Law, Employment Law, Legislation and Regulation, Comparative Labor and Employment Law, and Statutory Interpretation and Separation of Powers.
+At Fordham, Professor Brudney principally teaches Labor Law, Employment Law, and Legislation and Regulation.
 His scholarly writing is in the areas of workplace law and statutory interpretation.